-The Duke Innovative Pain Therapies (DIPT) Ambulatory Care Nurse II will independently plan and provide professional nursing care for patients in ambulatory clinic settings in accordance with the medical and nursing plans or care and established policies and procedures.
-Providing nursing services to patients and families in accordance with the scope of the RN as defined by the North Carolina Board of Nursing in a personalized environment.
-The Duke Innovative Pain Therapies practice provides optimal comprehensive, collaborative care from our specialists, which include experts in acupuncture and Asian Medicine, Pain Management, Psychology, Neurology, and Dental services performed by a Dentist certified by the American Board of Orofacial Pain.
+Independently plan and provide professional nursing care for patients in ambulatory clinic settings in accordance with the medical and nursing plans of care and established policies and procedures.
+Provide nursing services to patients and families in accordance with the scope of the RN as defined by the North Carolina Board of Nursing.

-- Patient check-in for clinic appointments – collect and analyze patient data and health assessments prior to patient appointment, make recommendations for nursing care plans, preform nursing care per orders and/or nursing assessment, evaluate nursing care provided, document and communicate appropriately the nursing actions taken and patient response.
+- Collect and analyze patient data, make recommendations for nursing care plans, evaluate nursing care provided, document and communicate appropriate nursing actions taken and patient responses.

 KNOWLEDGE, SKILLS, AND ABILITIES